What Causes People to Snore? How Can You Treat it?

 Alcohol

-Drinking does more than just help you relax.
-It also relaxes the muscles in the around your throat.
+Drinking alcohol relaxes the muscles in and around your throat.
 When those muscles relax instead of remaining taut and in place, you’re more likely to snore.

 Medications